Ontario Business Registry

 4. Statement of no match

 The company key is a unique number of digits associated with a new business in Ontario formed after implementing the Ontario Business Registry (OBR) system.
-The key is provided to the individual who first registers or incorporates the business and is attached to one specific email address with the registration of the business.
+The company key is provided to the individual through the official email address attached who first registers or incorporates the business and is attached to one specific email address with the registration of the business.
 It is essential that this information be maintained and readily available for anyone associated with the business to have access to the company key when changes are made to the active business.

 Nonprofit Law Ontario provides in-depth information about the current Not For Profit laws and the new ONCA laws coming into effect.
 This article may be a valuable tool for determining either incorporation or requirements for your existing corporation.